 - Read the Entering Secondary School Transition Guide

-- Attend live or pre-recorded Grade 8 Information and Pathway Presentation evenings for Parents and Students
+- Attend a pre-recorded Grade 8 Information and Pathway Presentation evenings for Parents and Students

 - Ask questions about courses, different levels and different pathways when you meet the school guidance teachers

 - Students may be able to attend class tours in their Family of Schools Secondary School in Spring – ask your day school if this is happening